allegroai/clearml-session/README.md

   --attach [ATTACH]     Attach to running interactive session (default: previous session) --shutdown [SHUTDOWN], -S [SHUTDOWN]
-                        Shut down an active session (default: previous session) --shell               Open the SSH shell session directly, notice quitting the SSH session will Not shut down the remote session --debugging-session DEBUGGING_SESSION
+                        Shut down an active session (default: previous session) --shell               Open the SSH shell session directly, notice quiting the SSH session will Not shutdown the remote session
+  --debugging-session DEBUGGING_SESSION
                         Pass existing Task id (experiment), create a copy of the experiment on a remote machine, and launch jupyter/ssh for interactive access.
 Example --debugging-session <task_id>
-  --queue QUEUE         Select the queue to launch the interactive session on (default: previously used queue) --docker DOCKER       Select the docker image to use in the interactive session (default: previously used
+  --queue QUEUE         Select the queue to launch the interactive session on (default: previously used queue) --router-enabled      If we have a clearml Router set, make sure we request direct TCP routing to our container.
+  --docker DOCKER       Select the docker image to use in the interactive session on (default: previously used docker image or
+                        `nvidia/cuda:11.6.2-runtime-ubuntu20.04`)
-                        docker image or `nvidia/cuda:11.6.2-runtime-ubuntu20.04`) --docker-args DOCKER_ARGS
+  --docker-args DOCKER_ARGS
-                        Add additional arguments for the docker image to use in the interactive session on (default: previously used docker-args) --public-ip [true/false]
+                        Add additional arguments for the docker image to use in the interactive session on (default: previously used docker-args)
+  --public-ip [true/false]
-                        If True, register the public IP of the remote machine.
+                        If True register the public IP of the remote machine.
 Set if running on the cloud.
 Default: false (use for local / on-premises) --remote-ssh-port REMOTE_SSH_PORT
                         Set the remote ssh server port, running on the agent`s machine. (default: 10022) --vscode-server [true/false]
                         Install vscode server (code-server) on interactive session (default: true) --vscode-version VSCODE_VERSION
-                        Set vscode server (code-server) version, as well as vscode python extension version
+                        Set vscode server (code-server) version, as well as vscode python extension version <vscode:python-ext>
-                        <vscode:python-ext> (example: "3.7.4:2020.10.332292344")
+                        (example: "3.7.4:2020.10.332292344")
   --vscode-extensions VSCODE_EXTENSIONS
-                        Install additional vscode extensions, as well as vscode python extension (example: "ms- python.python,ms-python.black-formatter,ms-python.pylint,ms-python.flake8") --jupyter-lab [true/false]
+                        Install additional vscode extensions, as well as vscode python extension (example: "ms-python.python,ms- python.black-formatter,ms-python.pylint,ms-python.flake8") --jupyter-lab [true/false]
                         Install Jupyter-Lab on interactive session (default: true) --upload-files UPLOAD_FILES
                         Advanced: Upload local files/folders to the remote session.
 Example: `/my/local/data/` will upload the local folder and extract it into the container in ~/session-files/ --continue-session CONTINUE_SESSION
                         Continue previous session (ID provided) restoring your workspace (see --store-workspace) --store-workspace STORE_WORKSPACE
                         Upload/Restore remote workspace folder.
-Example: `~/workspace/` will automatically restore/store the *containers* folder and extract it into the next session.
+Example: `~/workspace/` will automatically restore/store the *containers* folder and extract it into next the session.
 Use with --continue-session to continue your previous work from your exact container state --git-credentials [true/false]
                         If true, local .git-credentials file is sent to the interactive session. (default: false) --user-folder USER_FOLDER
                         Advanced: Set the remote base folder (default: ~/) --packages [PACKAGES [PACKAGES ...]]
-                        Additional packages to add, supports version numbers (default: previously added packages).
+                        Additional packages to add, supports version numbers (default: previously added packages). examples:
-                        examples: --packages torch==1.7 tqdm --requirements REQUIREMENTS
+                        --packages torch==1.7 tqdm
+  --requirements REQUIREMENTS
                         Specify requirements.txt file to install when setting the interactive session.
 Requirements file is read and stored in `packages` section as default for the next sessions.
-Can be overridden by calling `--packages` --init-script [INIT_SCRIPT]
+Can be overridden by calling `--packages`
+  --init-script [INIT_SCRIPT]
                         Specify BASH init script file to be executed when setting the interactive session.
 Script content is read and stored as default script for the next sessions.
-To clear the init- script do not pass a file --config-file CONFIG_FILE
+To clear the init-script do not pass a file --config-file CONFIG_FILE
                         Advanced: Change the configuration file used to store the previous state (default:
                         ~/.clearml_session.json)
   --remote-gateway [REMOTE_GATEWAY]
                         Advanced: Specify gateway ip/address:port to be passed to interactive session (for use with k8s ingestion / ELB) --base-task-id BASE_TASK_ID
                         Advanced: Set the base task ID for the interactive session. (default: previously used Task).
 Use `none` for the default interactive session --project PROJECT     Advanced: Set the project name for the interactive session Task --session-name SESSION_NAME
                         Advanced: Set the name of the interactive session Task